fhopp/fhopp.github.io/tools.md

 ###### The Moral Narrative Analyzer (MoNA)

-The [Moral Narrative Analyzer (MoNA)](https://mnl.ucsb.edu/mona/) is a freely available, online crowd-coding and analysis platform that we have developed in the Media Neuroscience Lab.
+The [Moral Narrative Analyzer (MoNA)](https://mnl.ucsb.edu/mona/) is an online crowd-coding and analysis platform that we have developed in the Media Neuroscience Lab.
 Relying on a django backend, MoNA draws on a hybrid content analytical approach in which NLP and human annotations are combined to extract the latent moral information that permeates textual narratives, such as news articles, movie scripts, and tweets.
-In a recent study, MoNA was utilized to collect over 25,000 human annotations of news documents to construct an advanced, crowd-sourced Moral Foundations Dictionary (Hopp et al., under review).
+In a recent study, we used MoNA to collect over 60,000 human annotations of news documents to construct an [extended Moral Foundations Dictionary](https://psyarxiv.com/924gq/download?format=pdf) (Hopp et al., 2020).

 ---